-This course is a continuation of MLFR 201 Intermediate French I. The Modern Language Department recommends this course to students with three to four years of previous study of French at the high school local part three splices local Pereguisities MLFR 201 level or three semesters at the college level.
+This course is a continuation of MLFR 201 Intermediate French I. The Modern Language Department recommends this course to students with three to four years of previous study of French at the high school level or three semesters at the college level.
 Prerequisite: MLFR 201 Intermediate French I or departmental approval.